NavinShrinivas/LearnThings/Rust-FastPaced/readme.md

     p4.pretty_print(); //Works
 }
 ```
-> Notes : trait check go into impl generics, type checks go into object generics (strucor enum), see in above example.
+> Notes : trait check go into impl generics, type checks go into object generics (struct, enum), see in above example.
 - Its not compulsory that them impl methods have to use the same genrics as their objects, they can introduce new generics thenselves, the examples for the book makes this clear, like sso :
 ```rs
 struct Point<X1, Y1> {